WilliamKSilva/my-ssg-golang/README.md

 - The idea is to generate HTML content for articles wrote in `Markdown` files.

-- This project was built for personal use, it has a "specific" usecase, but maybe if you also need a very basic personal blog, where the goal is to store blog posts you want to write about.
+- This project was built for personal use, it has a "specific" usecase, but maybe if you also need a very basic personal blog, where the goal is to store blog posts you want to write about you can use this implementation.

 - This approach makes easier to deploy static files to services like Github Pages or Netlify, for example.